 Process theory within the field of international law is somewhat analogous to constructivist approaches to the socialization and internalization of norms.
-Process theorists traditionally examine the horizontal legal process that occurs among nation-states interacting within treaty regimes.114 But Koh, a leading scholar writing in this tradition, suggests instead a focus on the vertical process "whereby international norms become domesticated and internalized into domestic law."115 Among law-abiding states, he notes a three-step process of "interaction, interpretation and internalization of international norms."116 He has made the important observation that "[a]s transnational actors interact, they create patterns of behavior and generate norms of external conduct which they in turn internalize."117 It is through a repeated process of "interaction and internalization that internalize law acquires its 'stickiness,' that nation-states acquire their identity, and that nations define promoting the rule of international law as part of their self-interest."118
+Process theorists traditionally examine the horizontal legal process that occurs among nation-states interacting within treaty regimes.
+He had but had been a leading scholar writing in this tradition, suggests instead a focus on the vertical process "whereby international norms become domesticated and internalized into domestic law.
+Among law-abiding states, he notes a three-step process of "interaction, interpretation and internalization of international norms.
+He has made the important observation that "[a]s transnational actors interact, they create patterns of behavior and generate norms of external conduct which they in turn internalize.
+It is through a repeated process of "interaction and internalization that international law acquires its 'stickiness,' that nation-states acquire their identity, and that nations define promoting the rule of international law as part of their self-interest."